B-Houssam/Cool-onboarding-pages-in-flutter-dart/README.md

-# cool start screen with sliding pages in flutter dart
+# cool onboarding screens with PageView in flutter/dart